This pretty & simple DIY Plywood Storage Box can store blankets, pillows, toys, shoes, & more. It’s an easy beginner woodworking project!

 - Around 40′ of 1 1/4″ or 1″ wide Lattice Boards – Unfinished if Staining, Primed if Painting

 Flip the sides over and attach the bottom to the sides with wood glue and brad nails.
-If you’re using corner brackets, you’ll wait for the glue to dry.
-Then attach the brackets from the inside.
+Make sure the bottom stays lined up nice and neat while you are nailing it on.

 Optional Step 9

-Prime and paint or stain the box.
+Prime and paint or stain your DIY Plywood Storage Box.
 Then give it a couple good coats with polyurethane to make it extra durable.
-I used Magnolia Homes by Kilz Eggshell Interior Paint in Spontaneous.
-I used it a couple months ago on this little table I stripped and I love the color!
-In fact, I’m planning to use it on the bottom cabinets in our recently revealed Laundry Room.
+For this project, I used Magnolia Homes by Kilz Eggshell Interior Paint in Spontaneous.

 Looking for an even easier build to help you organize?
 Try this 1-Day DIY Book & Toy Storage Shelf.
 It doubles the book storage on top of cabinets and dressers.